Anuraj-dev/Snake-game/README.md

    git clone https://github.com/yourusername/snake-game.git
    ```

-   Or simply download the ZIP file and extract it to your preferred location.
+   Or simply download the ZIP file and extract it.

-2. **Navigate to the game directory**
-   Open the folder containing the game files.

-3. **Launch the game**
+2. **Launch the game**
-   Double-click on the `index.html` file to open it in your default web browser.
+   Open the `index.html` file in your browser.

 ## 🕹️ How to Play

-1. Press the "Start Game" button or hit Enter to begin
+1. **Starting the game**: Click "New Game" in the menu
-2. Use the arrow keys (↑, ↓, ←, →) to control the snake's direction
+2. **Controls**: Use arrow keys (↑, ↓, ←, →) to control the snake
-3. Eat the food (red squares) to grow the snake and increase your score
+3. **Scoring**:
+   - Red food = 10 points
+   - Golden bonus food = Variable points (catch quickly before value decreases!)
+4. **Pause**: Press ESC key to pause the game anytime
-4. Avoid hitting the walls or the snake's own body
+5. **Game Over**: Occurs when hitting walls or your own body

-5. Try to beat your high score!
+## 🎛️ Difficulty Levels

+- **Easy**: Slower initial speed, smaller speed increases
+- **Normal**: Moderate speed with steady progression
+- **Hard**: Fast initial speed with bigger speed increases

+You can change the difficulty level from the pause menu during gameplay.
+The new speed will be applied when you resume!

 ## 💾 File Structure

-- `index.html`: The main HTML document
+- `index.html`: Main HTML document with game layout and menu structure
-- `styles.css`: Contains all the styling for the game
+- `styles.css`: All styling including menu, animations, and game elements
-- `game.js`: Contains the game logic and functionality
+- `game.js`: Core game logic with snake movement, collision detection, menu system and visual effects

-## 🔧 Customization
+## 🔧 Customization Options

-Feel free to modify the game!
-Some easy customizations:-
+Some parts you might want to customize:

-- Change colors in the CSS file
+- Snake and food colors in the snakeColors object
-- Adjust the game speed in the JavaScript file
+- Difficulty settings (speed, bonus frequency) in the difficulties object
+- Game over animation duration and intensity
-- Modify the canvas size for different difficulty levels
+- Canvas size for varying the play area

-Enjoy the game and happy coding! 🎮
+Enjoy the enhanced Snake gaming experience! 🎮